God’s View on Babies — Inside and Outside the Womb

 D. JEREMIAH 1:5

-Likened to David’s understanding above (point C) and Isaiah’s understanding below (point E), Jeremiah, too, believed that he was a person in the womb of his mother.
+Likened to David’s understanding above (point C) and Isaiah’s understanding as follows (point E), Jeremiah also believed that he was a person in the womb of his mother.

 Before I was born the Lord called me; from my mother’s womb he has spoken my name….
-And now the Lord says — He who formed me in the womb to be His servant … (NIV)
+And now the Lord says—he who formed me in the womb to be his servant.…

-The Prophet Isaiah, too, in these passages evidences the hand of God as having named him Before I was born.
+In these passages, the prophet Isaiah also evidences God as having named him before I was born.
 The Bible clearly and repeatedly teaches that God views a person’s life as having begun prior to his passage through the birth canal.

 F. GENESIS 25:22-23